apinste/CyberVets_ePortfolio/README.md

 ## Discussion Page

 If you are up for a discussion about Escalate Missions or just interested to get a sneak peak of one of the exciting things we do in CyberVets, visit the [Discussions Page](https://github.com/apinste/CyberVets_ePortfolio/discussions).
+[Escalate](https://escalate.today/) is a gamified cybersecurity ecosystem developed and utilized by DoD and intelligence personnel.
+Each Escalate mission allows us to hack through real-life scenarios with a community of professionals and mentors.

 ## Credits